 Reading text from a file

 Firstly, a quick note about what we mean by text.
-In programming, when we talk about text files, we are not necessarily talking about something that is human-readable.
-Rather, we are talking about a file that contains characters and lines – something that you could open up and view in a text editor, regardless of whether you could actually make sense of the file or not.
+In programming, when we talk about text files, we are not necessarily talking about something that is human readable.
+Rather, we are talking about a file that contains characters and lines – something that you could open and view in a text editor, regardless of whether you could actually make sense of the file or not.
 Examples of text files which you might have encountered include: